bondus/TeensyStep/README.md

 # TeensyStep V2 - Fast Stepper Library for PJRC Teensy boards

+Hacked to work on Teensy 4 using ChibiOS timers (https://github.com/greiman/ChRt).
+The code in in Stepper.h that moves the DIR/STEP pins did not work on Teensy 4 and have been replaced with an exceptionally hacky call to a function "void doPin(int pin, int state)", you have to implement that.

 Please note: This is version 2 of the library.
 This version has a new user interface.
 The version 1 is still available in the branch [Version-1](https://github.com/luni64/TeensyStep/tree/Version-1).